 - Use a dehumidifier in any part of your home that smells musty or wet.
 Maintain a humidity level of less than 50%.
 Keep the collecting bucket and condensation coils clean on a regular basis.

 - Install central air conditioning with a high-efficiency particulate air (HEPA) filter attachment and use an air conditioner.
 Mold spores from outside air might be trapped by the HEPA filter before they are circulated inside your home.

 - Replace the filters in your furnace and air conditioner on a regular basis.
 Inspect and, if required, clean the forced air heating ducts.

 - Make sure all bathrooms are adequately aired, and operate the ventilation fan during and shortly after a shower or bath to dry the air.
 Open a window or door when showering or bathing if you don’t have a ventilation fan.

 - Bathrooms should not be carpeted.

 - Remove leaves and plants from around the foundation and clean out rain gutters on a regular basis to encourage groundwater drainage away from your home.
 Ascertain that the earth slopes away from the foundation.

 - Keep organic plant containers, such as those made of straw, wicker, or hemp, clean and dry.

 - Old books and newspapers should be discarded or recycled.
-They may rapidly grow mold if kept in moist areas, such as basements.
+They may rapidly grow mold if kept in moist areas.

 Contact National Restoration Experts at 754-216-4660 now for 24 hour water damage restoration, fire damage restoration, or black mold removal, or receive a quick quotation from our website.
-In 30 to 60 minutes, our black mold removal crew will arrive at your south Florida house or office.
+In 30 to 60 minutes, our mold remediation team will arrive at your south Florida house or office.